 Finally, because you can choose an enclosed or ventilated build area, you’ll find that fewer prints fail.
 This, in turn, saves you money as you’re not wasting as much filament.
 Sure, these materials are fairly inexpensive, but the costs definitely start to build up, particularly if you plan to use the QIDI for several years.

 Dremel Digilab 3D20

-The Dremel Digilab 3D20 puts user safety above all else.
+The Dremel Digilab 3D20 puts user safety above everthing else.
 This model costs under $600 and features a fully-enclosed build area (which is particularly spacious), as well as a non-heated bed and third-party certification.
 Best of all, though, it places particular emphasis on consistency.